Ferpgodoy/dw_gcp_example/README.md

 5. **Create a service account in GCP**:
    - Grant the necessary permissions to access GCS and BigQuery.
    - Generate a JSON key for this account.
-   - Save the JSON key file in the `config/secrets/` folder of the project as `gcp_credentials.json`.

 ## 🛠️ Environment Setup